Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Introduction

-The broad emission lines (FWHM close to 1 keV) in the Fe-K region are often observed in the spectra of NS-LMXBs with both an inclination angle lower than 60$^{\circ}$ \citep[see e.g.][]{Iaria_16,Iaria_09,Cackett_09,Pandel_08,Shapo_09} and an inclination angle between 60$^{\circ}$ and 80$^{\circ}$ \citep[the so-called dipping and eclipsing sources, e.g.][]{Sidoli_01,Iaria_07,Ponti_15,Parmar_02}.
+Studying the reflection component that originates from direct Compton scattering of the photons that are emitted by the hot corona with the cold electrons in the top layers of the inner accretion disk is of particular interest.
+A peculiar feature in the continuum emission is the Compton hump around 20-40 keV.
+It can be ascribed to direct Compton scattering and is observed mainly when the source is in the hard state because the flux above 20 keV is higher than in soft state \citep[see, e.g.,][and references therein]{Egron_13, Miller_13}.
+The reflection component also shows broad emission lines (FWHM close to 1 keV) in the Fe-K region, which are often observed in the spectra of NS-LMXBs with an inclination angle lower than 60$^{\circ}$ \citep[see, e.g.,][]{Iaria_16,Iaria_09,Pandel_08,Shapo_09} and inclination angles between 60$^{\circ}$ and 80$^{\circ}$ \citep[the so-called dipping and eclipsing sources, e.g.,][]{Iaria_07,Ponti_15}.
 These lines are identified with the K$_{\alpha}$ transitions of iron at different ionization states.
-Compton scattering is not sufficient to explain the large width measured for these lines \citep{Sanna_13,Egron_13,Reis_09}.
-A possible explanation that allows to describe the large observed broadening is that these lines originate in the innermost region of the accretion disk, close to the compact object, where matter reaches Keplerian velocities up to a few tenths of the speed of light.
+Compton scattering is not sufficient to explain the large width measured for these lines \citep{Sanna_13,Reis_09}.
+A possible scenario that allows explaining the large observed broadening is that these lines originate in the innermost region of the accretion disk, close to the compact object, where matter reaches Keplerian velocities up to a few tenths of the speed of light.
 For this reason the reflection component is corrected by relativistic Doppler effects and gravitational redshift \citep{Fabian_89}.
-A different mechanism to explain the broadening of the emission line was proposed by \cite{Tita_03}, who suggested that the characteristic asymmetric skewed profile of the iron line could originate from an optically thick flow ejected from the disk, outflowing at relativistic velocities.
-This scenario predicts that the broader the emission line width, the larger should be the equivalent hydrogen column of neutral matter associated with the electrons which scatters the photons, however, this correlation seems to be not present for NS-LMXBs \citep{Cackett_13}.

-\source was discovered by \cite{Lewin_76} in 1976.
-The light curve showed type-I X-ray bursts, thus revealing that the compact object was an accreting neutron star.
-The source was observed in outburst up to 1978 with {\it SAS3} and {\it HEAO} \citep[][]{Com_83,Com_84,Com_89}.
-Eclipses were firstly reported by \cite{Com_84}, which estimated a periodicity of 7.1 hr.